-Four semester hours.
+NRE/CMP 535 Introduction to Bioinformatics - Four semester hours.
 An interdisciplinary course melding information from molecular biology and computer/information sciences.
-Structure and function of proteins and nucleic acids, retrieval and interpretation of bioinformation, algorithms and function of proteins and nucleic acids, retrieval and interpretation of bioinformation, algorithms and software use for sequence alignment, similarity searching of nucleic acid/protein sequence databases, and exposure to JAVA and PERL.
+Structure and function of proteins and nucleic acids, retrieval and interpretation of bioinformation, algorithms and software use for sequence alignment, similarity searching of nucleic acid/protein sequence databases, and exposure to JAVA and PERL.
 Fall.